IT Focus Area: cloud

 Since investment and reinvestment in data centers is difficult to forecast, companies are looking for more predictable and accurate ways to manage their infrastructure technology spend.
 The move to cloud and colocation allows companies to get off the CAPEX roller coaster and move to a more linear, operating expenditures (OPEX) financial model.

 When you combine colocation with cloud, you can manage your workloads without the high costs of owning your own data center.
-This allows you to direct your funds towards innovation and growth, rather than basic infrastructure and operations.
+This allows you to direct your funds toward innovation and growth, rather than basic infrastructure and operations.

 Colocation and cloud providers have partnered to offer low-latency connectivity in a location that’s close to home.
 This gives you speed, so you can quickly scale, deploy applications faster, and meet new business demands.